-Pupils are not allowed to leave the site during the school day, unless accompanied by a member of staff or their known parent/carer; or to attend a school visit, an off-site scheduled lesson, or a sporting fixture.
+Students are not allowed to leave the site during the school day, unless accompanied by a member of staff or their known parent/guardian, or to attend a school visit, an off-site scheduled lesson, or a sporting fixture.

-If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the school office.
-Where there are known medical appointments, parents should notify the school in advance.
+If a student has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at Reception/Sixth Form office.
+Where there are known medical appointments, parents/guardians should notify the school in advance.